PrinceMwase/ML/README.md

 Unsupervised learning can be used to train the model using techniques such as clustering or word embeddings.
 Transfer learning can be used to leverage pre-trained models or knowledge from other languages to improve the performance of the Chichewa model.
 Overall, the best tools and methodologies to use for developing a Chichewa parts of speech tagger will depend on the specific needs and goals of the project, as well as the resources and expertise available to the developers.

+## parsing and uploading data to the database

+create a `.env` file in the root directory following the structure of the `.env.example` file

+install dependancies using the requirements.txt file

+## Contributing

+clone this repo and create a pull request

+this repo needs a lot of contribution